Kaboklei

 Kaboklei (English: Cape jasmine flower) is a 2009 Manipuri film directed by Pilu Heigrujam and produced by Bandana Maisnam.
 It stars Manda Leima as the titular protagonist with Hamom Sadananda and Huirem Seema in the lead roles.
 The screenplay by Narendra Ningomba is based on Khaidem Pramodini's play Kabok Oikhrabi Kaboklei.
 The film was released at Hapta Kangjeibung, Imphal on 9 January 2009.

 Kaboklei was part of the official selection at the 7th Manipur State Film Festival 2010 organised by Manipur Film Development Corporation (MFDC).

-Plot

-Kaboklei is a straightforward, free-spirited lady who never fears anyone and always stands for truth.
-Her mother goes to the market daily in order to keep the kitchen fire burning while her father is bedridden due to prolonged illness.
-Unforeseen circumstances play out one after another in front of Kaboklei and none of them is in favour of her well-being.
-She continues to fight bravely despite the never-ending tussle between her life and fate.
-Unfortunately, fate wins in the end.